SEG3102F24/lab8-Nikolah2418/README.md

 Nikolah Danchuk-Lauzon
 300233204

-NOTE (in case you need it): To run the Employee GraphiQL Exercise do the following:
+NOTE (complete exercise in main branch by accident as well, so in case the code in the server branch doesn't work): To run the Employee GraphiQL Exercise do the following:

 Run Docker